krateoplatformops/oasgen-provider/README.md

    - `GET /repositories/{repositoryId}` (path parameter is `repositoryId`)
    - Response body is like `{ "id": 123, "name": "my-repo" }` (field is `id` and not `repositoryId`) This case can be simply solved by carefully modifying the OAS document to use consistent naming, for example changing the path parameter to `id` instead of `repositoryId`.
 Therefore, simply changing the endpoint to `GET /repositories/{id}` would solve the inconsistency without the need to write a Plugin (Wrapper Web Service).
+In simple cases, this can be solved by using the `requestFieldMapping` field in the RestDefinition manifest to map fields between the Custom Resource and the API request (not response).

 Any API behavior that does not match these requirements will require a web service wrapper to normalize / fix the API interface.
 This is common with APIs that do not follow consistent naming conventions or have different response structures.